Ancient Imitations of Roman Coins of the Period of Constantine (307-337)

 Antioch is, by far, the most common mint for anepigraphic coins of the family of Constantine.

 Bust left, looks like Constantine II/bulky standing figure

 Very crude markings where the legend would be.

 Found in the English midlands in 1996, with the typical English green patina/corrosion.

-Go back to the pages on imitations of "two victories", GLORIA EXERCITVS, VRBS ROMA, or CONSTANTINOPLIS types.
+Go to pages on imitations of "Two Victories", GLORIA EXERCITVS, VRBS ROMA, or CONSTANTINOPLIS types.

 Return to the main page on imitations of Roman coins.